The climate impacts of methane emissions

 Methane leakage study

 EDF and its partners have launched an ambitious scientific research effort in order to find and measure the leaks and releases across the natural gas supply chain.
-The project currently involves more than 100 academic researchers and natural gas industry companies.
-Roughly 16 studies have been undertaken and we expect the results to be submitted in peer-reviewed science journals by mid 2015.
+The 16-part project currently involves more than 100 academic researchers and natural gas industry companies.
+We expect the results to be submitted in peer-reviewed science journals by mid-2016.

 Methane leakage paper

-The paper illustrates the importance of accounting for methane leakage across the value chain of natural gas (i.e. production, processing and delivery) when considering fuel-switching scenarios from gasoline, diesel fuel and coal to natural gas.
+The 2012 scientific paperco-authored, with others, by EDF scientists Ramon Alvarez and Steve Hamburg published in in Proceedings of the National Academy of Sciences (PNAS) illustrates the importance of accounting for methane leakage across the value chain of natural gas when considering fuel-switching scenarios from gasoline, diesel fuel and coal to natural gas.

-Key findings of the PNAS paper, based on the best available estimates on methane emissions from the EPA, include:
+Key findings of the PNAS paper, based on the best available estimates on methane emissions from the EPA in 2012, include:

 - Assuming the Environmental Protection Agency’s (EPA) 2009 leakage rate of 2.4% (from well to city), new natural gas combined cycle power plants reduce climate impacts compared to new coal plants; this case is true as long as leakage remains under 3.2%.*